rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-images-product-concepts/sharing-images/managing.rst

 Removing members from a shared image
 ''''''''''''''''''''''''''''''''''''
-An image can have some or all of its members removed using the API or tools.
-The image producer has complete control over this action, and is the only one that can delete members from the image.
+An image can have some or all of its members removed using the API or Cloud Control Panel.
+The image producer has complete control over this action, and is the only one who can delete members from the image.

-Any members that *rejected* the share request are technically still members, even though they will not have visibility or access to the image.
-The image producer can and should delete these members from the image if they no longer have reason to be included.
+Any members who *rejected* the share request are considered members, even though they cannot see or access the image.
+The image producer should delete these members from the image if they no longer have reason to be included.